vinceskahan/v5wiki/forecasting.md

 ## Customization

-There are two approaches to customization: (1) include the pre-configured iconic, table, or strip, and/or (2) use the $forecast variables.
+There are two approaches to using forecast data in your templates: (1) include the pre-configured iconic, table, or strip, and/or (2) use the $forecast variables.

 ### Include a file